open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/full_enclosure/background/index.rst

 Background format
 =================

-Here we specify two formats for the background template models of a full-enclosure IRF:
+Here we specify two formats for the background template models (see :ref:`bkg`) of a full-enclosure IRF:

 * ``bkg_2d_full`` models depend on ``ENERGY`` and ``THETA``, i.e. are radially symmetric.
 * ``bkg_3d_full`` models depend on ``ENERGY`` and field of view coordinates ``DETX`` and ``DETY``.